Eric Metaxas: Other work

 On February 2, 2012, Metaxas was the keynote speaker for the 2012 National Prayer Breakfast.
 Metaxas has testified before Congress about the rise of anti-Semitism in the U.S. and abroad, and he spoke at the Conservative Political Action Conference in 2013 and 2014 on the issue of Religious Freedom.

 Metaxas was awarded the Becket Fund's Canterbury Medal in 2011 and the Human Life Review's Defender of Life Award in 2013.
-Metaxas has received honorary doctorate degrees from Hillsdale College, Liberty University, Sewanee: The University of the South, Ohio Christian University, and Colorado Christian University.
+Metaxas has received honorary doctoral degrees from Hillsdale College, Liberty University, Sewanee: The University of the South, Ohio Christian University, and Colorado Christian University.

 In April 2015, Metaxas began hosting The Eric Metaxas Show.
-The show is a two-hour, daily, nationally-syndicated radio program broadcast from the Empire State Building in New York and syndicated by the Salem Radio Network.
+The show is a two-hour, daily, nationally syndicated radio program broadcast from the Empire State Building in New York and syndicated by the Salem Radio Network.
 Notable guests have included Dick Cavett, David Brooks, Kirsten Powers, Kathie Lee Gifford, N. T. Wright, Peter Hitchens (brother of Christopher Hitchens), Jimmie "J.J."
 Walker, Andrew Garfield, Maria Butina, Milo Yiannopoulos, Ross Douthat, Tony Shalhoub, Morgan Freeman, Jeff Allen, Senator Rand Paul, Joseph Fiennes, Darryl Strawberry, and Suzy Welch.

-On August 27, 2020, Eric Metaxas was at Trump's Republican National Convention acceptance speech on the White House lawn.
+On August 27, 2020, Metaxas was at Trump's Republican National Convention acceptance speech on the White House lawn.
 Afterwards, Metaxas left the White House with a crowd of people, entering streets where protesters had been staging demonstrations.
 Video footage (shared on Instagram and later removed) showed anti-Trump protester Anthony Harrington biking past a group of Trump supporters, yelling "Fuck Trump, fuck you!"
 As Harrington passed by, Metaxas punched him in the head.

 Metaxas later admitted punching Harrington because Harrington was verbally abusive and he "felt threatened."
 Harrington disputed this characterization, stating, "He attacked me.
 I wasn't threatening or intimidating.
-I was on a rented bicycle," and that he may pursue a civil case against Metaxas.
+I was on a rented bicycle", and that he may pursue a civil case against Metaxas.

-In October 2025, The Guardian reported that it had received leaked documents which revealed that in 2022 the Ziklag organization emailed its members to ask them to donate money for the filming of pilot episodes of a right-wing Christian-leaning late night talk show hosted by Metaxas that Ziklag claimed would provide a more inclusive alternative to what Ziklag deemed the predominantly left-wing content of existing late-night talk shows.
+In October 2025, The Guardian reported that it had received leaked documents which revealed that in 2022 the Ziklag organization emailed its members to ask them to donate money for the filming of pilot episodes of a right-wing Christian-leaning late night talk show hosted by Metaxas that Ziklag said would provide a more inclusive alternative to what he deemed the predominantly left-wing content of existing late-night talk shows.
 Four pilot episodes of the show, titled The Talk Show with Eric Metaxas, were produced, but no network picked up the show.
 In reviewing the four pilot episodes, The Guardian stated that the show was modeled closely on existing late night shows, but that Metaxas's attempts at telling jokes demonstrated that he lacked comedic talent and that the show's interview segments were boring, failing to land interviews with any guests of recent note or to explore topical issues with the guests it did book.